Warning: if you are worried about someone knowing you have visited this website please read the following safety information.

-How can an abuser discover your internet and mobile activities?
+How can an abuser discover your internet activities?

-You don’t have to be a computer expert to track someone’s movements online.
 As a rule, internet browsers will save certain information as you surf the internet.
-This includes images from websites visited, words entered into search engines and a trail (‘history’) that reveals the sites you have visited.
-Below are instructions on how to minimize the chances of someone finding out that you have visited this website.
+This includes images from websites visited, information entered into search engines and a trail (‘history’) that reveals the sites you have visited.
+Please follow the instructions below to minimize the chances of someone finding out that you have visited this website.

 Toolbars such as Google, AOL and Yahoo keep a record of the search words you have typed into the toolbar search box.
 In order to erase all the search words you have typed in, you will need to check the individual instructions for each type of toolbar.
 For example, for the Google toolbar all you need to do is click on the Google icon, and choose “Clear Search History”.